Lesson 1: Introduction to Electronics

 When the voltage in a circuit is constant, the total resistance in the circuit determines the current.

 Resistance comes in many different forms besides the type, size, and length of the conductor(s) in the circuit or the size of the load(s) in the circuit.
-The connection points in the circuit (pin connecters, ring terminals, relay posts, etc.) are usually made from different materials than the wire so they would have a different resistance value.
+The connection points in the circuit (pin connectors, ring terminals, relay posts, etc.) are usually made from different materials than the wire so they would have a different resistance value.
 They could be brass, steel, stainless steel or tin coated copper, to name a few.
 The resistance created by good connection points will in most cases be negligible and could probably not be measured with an average voltmeter.
 Switch contacts and relay contacts can introduce resistance into the circuit, especially if they are pitted, arced or worn.
 The two main things in an electrical circuit that will create unwanted resistance that is not figured into the design of that circuit are loose connections and corrosion.
 A loose connection means that less material in the connection will be making contact.
 Like a smaller wire, the smaller amount of surface contact at the connection allows less current to flow through the connection.
 A loose connection is usually fairly simple to detect.
 Connections, whether they are soldiered, pin type, ring terminals or fast-on spade type connections should feel tight when you try to move them (just don’t use so much force you create a loose connection).
 Corrosion is the nasty little thing that can cause a lot of problems and is often overlooked or misdiagnosed.
 Corrosion is caused by the reaction of the metals in the circuit with air and/or water.
 Unlike metals can cause a corrosive connection.
 Contact between aluminum and steel can create devastating corrosion in an electrical circuit.
 Corrosion can add a very large amount of resistance to any electrical circuit.
 Even connections that do not appear to be corroded can have corrosion between the contact points of the connection that are not apparent with a simple visual inspection.
 Switch or relay contacts can be corroded.
 Wires and pc boards can also be corroded creating resistance.
 And don’t assume a “water proof” connector is not corroded.
 This is a common mistake I have seen: The pump motor doesn’t run so the pump relay is replaced.
 Now the pump motor runs.
 Was the relay really bad or when the wires were removed and attached to the new relay, was a bad connection or the corrosion factor removed?

 But I get ahead of myself.
 It’s not time for diagnostics yet.
 It’s just that loose connections and corrosion which cause voltage problems are several of the most overlooked and misdiagnosed problems encountered and no matter how many times during this school we discuss it, it is probably not enough.